Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Set Up Environments

-In the Servers page, compare the differences across Development, QA and Production environments as code travels.
-Click into your application and track vulnerabilities across servers.
+In the Servers page, you can set a Development, QA or Production environment for each server.
+Select your application in the grid to compare the differences across environments as code travel and track vulnerabilities in the Overview tab.
 Contrast set up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

 ## Discover Vulnerabilities